programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Mini cheatsheet <a id="section3-1"></a>

 - Type `bundle exec jekyll serve --watch` at the command line to start running your website locally.
+You'd visit **localhost:4000** in a browser to see your local site now, but in the next section we'll be changing things such that you'll need to visit **localhost:4000/JekyllDemo/** to see the site from then on (filling in your website folder name for *JekyllDemo*, and making sure to include the last slash).

 - Type control-c at the command line to stop running the website locally.

 - While the site is running, after making changes to website files: save the files and refresh the webpage to see the changes—**except for the _config.yml file**, for which you must stop running the website and restart running the website to see changes.

 - Typing or pasting in `bundle exec jekyll serve --watch` a lot?
-Instead, you can type the ↑ (up arrow) at the command line to scroll through recently typed commands; just press enter after the one you want to use appears.
+Instead, you can type the ↑ (up arrow) at the command line to scroll through recently typed commands; just press enter after the command you want to use appears.

 ## Tweaking the settings <a id="section4"></a>